ONSdigital/sdc-prometheus-prototype/README.md

 ![Importing Grafana dashboard](./screenshots/importing_grafana_dashboard.png "Importing Grafana dashboard")

-    - Then click Import
+Then click Import

 3. And you're done!
-Now, when you access [0.0.0.0:5000/] you'll see a lovely 'Hello World' message, but now if you go back to Grafana you'll find that the graphs will start updating!
+Now, when you access [Demo App](0.0.0.0:5000/) you'll see a lovely 'Hello World' message, but now if you go back to Grafana you'll find that the graphs will start updating!